-A policy framework at national, regional or local level that establishes the connection between the natural environment and health benefits.
-Community

-engagement and crosssector partnerships

-with joined-up working
+A policy framework at national, regional or local level that establishes the connection between the natural environment and health benefits. community engagement and crosssector partnerships with joined-up working providing wider benefits.

-providing wider

-benefits.

 A strong evidence- base of good practice, with innovative projects being shared throughout the Parks & Protected Areas network.
 A range of resources, to inform and inspire managers of Parks and Protected Areas, with implementation of HPHPe, supported through capacity building and networking.
-To advocate that global and EU strategies on biodiversity, climate change, green infrastructure and youth should make more direct reference to health benefits and encourage the investment required to deliver.

-To deliver the HPHPe this toolkit has been developed, to enable Parks and Protected Areas, to consider their role in the delivery of health objectives.
+HPHPe Toolkit To deliver the HPHPe this toolkit has been developed, to enable Parks and Protected Areas, to consider their role in the delivery of health objectives.
 Fundamentally it seeks to ensure the importance of Parks and Protected Areas for health promotion and improvement is raised and adds to the case for the continued and additional investment in these natural assets.
 The 7 topics that are relevant to the work of Parks and Protected Areas are presented in the HPHPe check list.
 They are critical in delivering the 4 pillars of the HPHPe programme and advise on practical implementation and action at a national or Park level national or Park level.

-Through the adoption of the HPHPe programme and with this toolkit, EUROPARC seeks to ensure that

-• More of Europe's Parks and Protected Areas providing well managed, accessible facilities and engaging target groups in health- promoting activities.

-• More policy, practice and partnership working to maximise the potential of Europe's Parks and Protected Areas as key assets for improving public health and well-being and reducing health inequalities.

-• More people from all backgrounds enjoying the health benefits of connecting with nature and supporting the case for
+Through the adoption of the HPHPe programme and with this toolkit, EUROPARC seeks to ensure that More of Europe's Parks and Protected Areas providing well managed, accessible facilities and engaging target groups in health- promoting activities.
+More policy, practice and partnership working to maximise the potential of Europe's Parks and Protected Areas as key assets for improving public health and well-being and reducing health inequalities. • More people from all backgrounds enjoying the health benefits of connecting with nature and supporting the case for better protection, restoration and further investment in Europe's Parks and Protected Areas.

-Illustration by Frits Ahlefeldt

-HPHPe - Sustainable Development Goals, the EU 2030 Biodiversity Strategy - Bringing Nature back into our lives.
+Illustration by Frits Ahlefeldt EUROPEAN UNION HPHPe - Sustainable Development Goals, the EU 2030 Biodiversity Strategy - Bringing Nature back into our lives.
 The Healthy Parks Healthy People Europe programme, delivered through the European network of Parks and Protected Areas is relevant to international EU policy.

 Although SDG 3 Ensure healthy lives and promote well-being for all at all ages, mainly focuses on health risk reduction, there is an aspect of promoting mental health and well being that Healthy Parks Healthy People Europe programmes in Parks can deliver.
 Target 3.4: By 2030, reduce by one third premature mortality from noncommunicable diseases through prevention and treatment and promote mental health and well-being, especially relevant.